men's health screenings

 • The human papillomavirus (HPV) vaccine between the ages of 19 and 26

 So, what are other health screenings you should ask your provider about?
-They include abdominal aortic aneurysm, blood pressure screening, cholesterol screening, colorectal cancer screening, diabetes screening and prostate cancer screening.
+They include abdominal aortic aneurysm, colorectal cancer screening and prostate cancer screening, especially if you have a strong family history, in order to catch these health conditions in early stages.

 Related Posts